Myonmu/RobertHoudin/README.md

 A more extensive documentation can be found [here](https://myonmu.github.io/RobertHoudin-Docs/).

+**IMPORTANT NOTE**: The tool is currently in hibernation and waiting for Unity's new graph view solution.

 ### Why "Robert Houdin"?

 The project is named after the famous French magician, and the reason being, well, Harry *Houdini* is also a famous and remarkable figure in the history of prestidigitation.
 Plus, *Houdin* is so similar to *Houdini* so I couldn't help it.